 You want to know where your site is positioned compared to other websites in your industry that are your direct competitors.
 You can’t compare your site to all websites, so you must choose wisely based on some criteria, such as which keywords they are targeting and how you are ranking on those keywords compared to how they are ranking.

 Keyword Research: You need to know your main keywords and which keywords you currently rank for.
 While the latter can be easily identified with a rank tracking tool, the former is usually up to a person to decide.
 How’s a tool going to decide what your business is selling?
 Of course, the tools can help you out with this a lot if they are good ones.
 If not, they can sink you more into the problem.

-The audit should also contain a detailed keyword research, split into multiple, important categories of the website.
-Ideally, this should include future keyword opportunities and highlight the top performing keywords, which have a high search volume and are also highly relevant for the website/business.
+The audit should also contain detailed keyword research, split into multiple, important categories of the website.
+Ideally, this should include future keyword opportunities and highlight the top-performing keywords, which have a high search volume and are also highly relevant for the website/business.

 While good keyword research tools are available, the prioritization process is very subjective and will always differ from situation to situation and website to website.

 Indexation: An audit should analyze how well search engines index the website.
 Useful information can be extracted from the Google Search Console, but often it’s not enough to get an entire picture.
 If the search console doesn’t pick it up, Google itself doesn’t pick it up.

 Is the site using noindex tags where it shouldn’t?
 Is there an underlying issue that prevents the site from indexing?
 This is interconnected mostly with the next part I’m going to talk about, which is the technical and on-page SEO audit.